 The center offers more than 50 simulation scenarios in which students address cases including traumatic injury, pediatric septic shock, kidney disease and teen pregnancy.
 After each scenario, students review video of their performance with faculty and staff to discuss what went well and areas for improvement.

-The 10,000-square-foot center is the first of its kind in the nation to train students from the full range of health disciplines together.
+Our 12,000-square-foot center is the first of its kind in the nation to train students from the full range of health disciplines together.

 Mark J. Lema, MD, PhD, UB professor, calls simulations “the future of resident and fellow clinical training,” providing opportunities to practice procedures safely before treating live patients.